Emily-Keymon/Climate-Analysis/README.md

 1. Designed a query to retrieve the last 12 months of temperature observation data (TOBS).
 2. Filtered by the station with the highest number of observations, then loaded data into datafram
 3. Plotted results as a histogram with `bins=12`.
+### Additional temperature analysis
+1. Queried all June and December temperature observations.
+2. Created separate Pandas dataframes from each dataset.
+3. Performed an independent t-test on June and December datasets.
+4. Analyzed t-statistic and p-value.
 ### Climate app with multiple routes
 1. Designed a Flask API based on the queries developed.
 2. Used Flask to create routes.